ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The industry standard used by the vast majority of companies for managing source control is Git.
 There would need to be a very compelling reason for your organization to use anything else; most of your current and future team members will arrive already knowing the basics of Git.
 By not using it, you d likely be inflicting an unnecessary learning curve on them by forcing them to learn your chosen alternative.

- There are three main cloud Git hosting platforms: GitLab, GitHub, and Bitbucket. ese three have the lion s share of the market and, again, you should think carefully before deviating from these standards.
+ There are three main cloud Git hosting platforms: GitLab, GitHub, and Bitbucket. ese three have the lion's share of the market and, again, you should think carefully before deviating from these standards.

 Git has an interestingly shaped learning curve.
 Most people reach a plateau where they operate with a rudimentary understanding that gets them by for most happy path testing scenarios.
 However, sometimes things